AndroidMaryTTS/AndroidMaryTTS/README.md

 # AndroidMaryTTS

 AndroidMaryTTS is an open source Android offline text to speech application, built on top of MaryTTS.
 Can use own HMM-based voice in any android application with using this lib.
 Just need only generated HMM-voice file.
 Just create your own hmm-based voice model with using MaryTTS and share with us.
 In final listen yourself as tts speaker with using our lib.
+Already tested this lib with the version of android lollipop.

 # Development